solita/solita.github.com/_posts/2015-06-29-functional-interfaces-and-components.md

 The above code, while looking perfectly readable, is decidedly not what most functional programmers would come up with.
 Functional programming values data over creating new concrete types.
 Instead of going down the rabbit hole of creating new types for every possible interaction, we can use the most general thing we have: data and functions.

-What is the essence of a "column definition", I would argue it is a mapping of attributes.
+What is the essence of a "column definition"?
+I would argue it is a mapping of attributes.
 The aggregation of listing columns is simply a sequence (or vector) of maps.

 In the same vein, the essence of a row is also a mapping of attributes and the aggregate is a vector of rows.
 Now it becomes clear that the data is just data and we don't want data to have behaviour.
 Does a sales record row have behaviour?
 No, so a logical place for our accessing logic is in the column definitions.